Automotive industry in the United States: 1980s

 In 1981, Japanese automakers entered into the "voluntary export restraint" limiting the number of autos that they could export to the U.S. to 1.68 million per year.
 One side effect of this quota was that Japanese car companies opened new divisions through which they began developing luxury cars that had higher profit margins, such as with Toyota's Lexus, Honda's Acura, and Nissan's Infiniti.
-Another consequence was that the Japanese car makers began opening auto production plants in the U.S., with the three largest Japanese auto manufacturers all opening production facilities by 1985.
+Another consequence was that the Japanese car makers began opening auto production plants in the U.S. The three largest Japanese auto manufacturers all opened production facilities by 1985.
 These facilities were opened primarily in the southern states because of financial incentives offered by state governments, access to the nation via the interstate highways, the availability of a large pool of cheaper labor, and the weakness of unions.
 The Southern states passed right-to-work laws and the UAW failed in its repeated union-organizing efforts at these plants.

 The Big Three began investing in and/or developing joint manufacturing facilities with several of the Japanese automakers.
 Ford invested in Mazda as well as setting up a joint facility with them called AutoAlliance International.
 Chrysler bought stock in Mitsubishi Motors and established a joint facility with them called Diamond-Star Motors.
-GM invested in Suzuki and Isuzu Motors, and set up a joint manufacturing facility with Toyota, called NUMMI (New United Motor Manufacturing, Inc.).
+GM invested in Suzuki and Isuzu, and set up a joint manufacturing facility with Toyota, called NUMMI (New United Motor Manufacturing, Inc.).

 Despite the financial and marketing upheavals during the 1970s and 1980s, these decades led to technological innovations and/or widespread use of such improvements as disc brakes, fuel injection, electronic engine control units, and electronic ignition.
 Front-wheel drive became the standard drive system by the late 1980s.